tokio-rs/tracing/CONTRIBUTING.md

 #### Integration tests

 Integration tests go in the same crate as the code they are testing.
-Each sub crate should have a `dev-dependency` on `tokio-trace` itself.
-This makes all `tokio-trace` utilities available to use in tests, no matter the crate being tested.
+Each sub crate should have a `dev-dependency` on `tracing` itself.
+This makes all `tracing` utilities available to use in tests, no matter the crate being tested.

 The best strategy for writing a new integration test is to look at existing